 Pedagogy is ever evolving as it is embedded in a larger social context.
 New ideas, sensibilities, and preferences mold how teaching and learning are conducted.
 Also, scientific research has had a hand in its evolution.
 It has been pointed out time and time again that certain approaches perform statistically better than others.
 Today, thanks to modern technology, information is much more accessible.
 Anyone can basically learn without leaving their homes through online courses and online degree programs (Purdue Online, 2020).
 So, students are now taking advantage of accessible and affordable online bachelor’s degree programs.

-Nevertheless, a teacher still needs to be a good communicator.
-On that note, they have to espouse interactive learning to grab and keep learners’ attention and to be “effective and efficient” in doing so (Pradono et al., 2013).
+Nevertheless, one thing stays the same.
+Learning facilitators still need to be good communicators.
+As such, many argue that they espouse interactive learning to help acquire and maintain students’ attention and to be “effective and efficient” at it (Pradono et al., 2013).

 But not everyone may be convinced of the effectiveness of interactive learning.
 That is why in this article, we will try to understand what interactive learning is, the tools that teachers can use to engage their students in this approach, and statistics as well as scientific studies regarding this pedagogical method.

 There have been several paradigm shifts in education.
 For a long time, learning was linear, a pedagogical strategy focused on the program itself.
 It required that students first familiarize themselves with the ideas and topics of the first lesson before they move on to the next.
 The approach has no flexibility, as it requires the learner to acquire knowledge in a straight sequence.